raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Only when the client has a very long-lived low-traffic state does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.
+Only when the client has a very long-lived low-traffic state does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.

 On a new DSO session, if no explicit DSO Keepalive message exchange has taken place, the default value for both timeouts is 15 seconds.